 The Broncos won three matches in three days as the No. 3 seed to win the 2010 MAC Tournament and advance to the NCAA Tournament for the fifth year in a row and eighth time in school history under Morin.
 Western Michigan defeated No. 2 seed and tournament host Ball State, 4-2, in the semifinals and then vanquished undefeated regular season champion Buffalo, 4-0, in the finals.
 Junior Kazuya Komada was named MAC Tournament MVP, while junior Michael Calderone joined him on the all-tournament team.
 Calderone and Komada were both named First Team All-MAC for the second season in a row, while junior Casey Cullen and sophomore Pablo Olivarez earned their first career all-conference honors on the second team.
 All four players were also named Academic All-MAC.

-This squad was highlighted by earning the first NCAA Tournament point in team history against No. 16 Michigan.
+The 2007-08 team was highlighted by earning the first NCAA Tournament point in team history against No. 16 Michigan.
 Hayward and Cullen defeated the No. 38 tandem in the country and then freshmen Calderone and Komada won, 9-8, to give the Broncos the early advantage, 1-0, in the Broncos’ third consecutive NCAA appearance and sixth overall.

 The Broncos reached the NCAA Tournament by dispatching Ball State in the MAC Tournament finals and reaching 20 wins for only the eighth time in school history.
 WMU also went a perfect 5-0 in the regular season to set a new MAC record with its 20th MAC men’s tennis championship.
 During the year, Morin claimed his 200th victory with a 4-3 upset of No. 63 William & Mary (4/4).